To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 ---|---|

-Tracks behavior changes (rest, active, and play time) | Short battery life (for GPS) |
+Tracks behavior changes (rest, active, and playtime) | Short battery life (for GPS) |

 Compares with similar dog breeds, age, and size | GPS requires monthly subscription |